Health programme in Myanmar

 Preventable deaths in childbirth

 The number of women who die in pregnancy and childbirth is 200 out of 100,000.
-The child mortality rate is high, with infant mortality rate at 62 per 1000 live births.
-(Based on World Health Organisation report, 2014)
+The child mortality rate is high, with an infant mortality rate of 62 per 1000 live births, according to a World Health Organisation report, 2014.

-Ninety per cent of these deaths happen at home, where the majority of Burmese women, especially in rural areas, give birth.
+Ninety per cent of these deaths happen at home.
+The majority of Burmese women give birth at home, but this percentage is even higher for those living in rural areas.

 Most maternal deaths can be prevented through cost-effective interventions such as the presence of skilled birth attendants during deliveries, emergency obstetric care, and access to birth-spacing commodities and services.